-With Sylvan’s Engineering programs in the Flint, Saginaw and Bay City region, learning is fun and exciting!
-Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
+Our Engineering courses in the Flint, Saginaw and Bay City region offer an unforgettable experience!
+Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
+Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
 It’s a novel way for your son or daughter to develop critical 21st century skills while solving problems just like an engineer!

-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Flint, Saginaw and Bay City region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+In addition to offering fun and memorable experiences, our Engineering courses in the Flint, Saginaw and Bay City region help equip students with vital STEM (science, technology, engineering and math) abilities.
+Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼

 Sylvan’s Engineering courses in the Flint, Saginaw and Bay City region offer:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.

 - STEM-focused learning that will help your child acquire valuable 21st century skills.

 - A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.